Top 10 Things To Do In Rome

 Rome restaurants at night - campo de fiori

-6. Using Your Imagination in Ancient Rome
+6. Use Your Imagination in Ancient Rome

 Ancient Roman ruins are visible throughout the city but if you really want to experience what it must have felt like to live in ancient Rome, you must head to the Colosseum and Roman Forum.
 The Colosseum is Rome’s most visited landmark and for good reason, a two-thousand-year-old stone giant that has stood the test of time.
 Archeologists are still peeling its layers and it is only from its interior that you can appreciate its immense scale.